Two fatalities after light aircraft crash near Aérodrome de Spa, Belgium

-In the morning of 28 January, a light aircraft (type and registration currently unknown) crashed in the Rue de la Sauvenière, Spa, Belgium, close to the Aérodrome de Spa.
-Source told local press that the light aircraft hit a car.
-Sadly, two fatalities have been confirmed dead.
+In the morning of 28 January, a Piper PA-28-140 Cherokee light aircraft (registered D-EMGE) crashed in the Rue de la Sauvenière, Spa, Belgium, close to the Aérodrome de Spa.
+Earlier in the morning, the aircraft took off from Düsseldorf Mönchengladbach Airport, Germany.

-The light aircraft crashed about 100 meters next to the Aérodrome de Spa between 0900 and 0930 local time.
-The aircraft missed its approach, attempted a go-around but hit the vehicle.
+The Piper PA-28-140 Cherokee crashed about 100 metres next to the Aérodrome de Spa between 09:00 and 09:30 local time (UTC+1).
+The aircraft missed its approach to runway 23 and attempted a go-around but hit the vehicle.
 An explosion was heard.

+The light aircraft hit a car, bursting both into flames.
+Luckily, the car was unattended as the driver was smoking a cigarette outside his vehicle.

 Rescue services rushed to the scene, a perimeter was set around the crash site.